YashKamble25/amazon-clone-html-css/README.md

-# amazon-clone-html-css
+# 🛒 Amazon Clone

-Amazon clone using HTML and CSS
+This is a simple Amazon clone built using HTML and CSS.

+## 🚀 Features
+- Navigation bar
+- Product sections
+- Clean UI

+## 🛠️ Technologies Used
+- HTML
+- CSS

+## 📌 Author
+Yash Kamble